cs-uob/COMS20012/docs/exercises/EXERCISES4.md

 1. Can two network interfaces have the same MAC address?
 Why or why not?

 	**ANS:** If they are in the same subnet, no as this will cause confusion, which results in the disruption of the network services.
-On the different subnet, this *may* not cause a problem as the network level router/switch will fisrt route the packet to the subnet and only then a ARP request will be made for the final recipent of the packet.
+On the different subnet, this *may* not cause a problem as the network level router/switch will first route the packet to the subnet and only then a ARP request will be made for the final recipient of the packet.

 2. Discuss why installing static ARP tables on the machines of a local-area network does not prevent a malicious machine from intercept-ing traffic not intended for it.